 “Over 14 years ago I attended one of the Anaphylaxis Campaign teenagers’ activity away holidays in the Lake District.
 I still remember this holiday so vividly, it was the first time I didn’t feel alone and met other teenagers my age living with severe allergies.

-I’m really grateful to be in the position I am today to work alongside the Anaphylaxis Campaign as their first-ever youth ambassador.
+I’m really grateful to be in the position I am today to work alongside the Anaphylaxis Campaign as their youth ambassador.
 I’m incredibly proud to be working with such an incredible charity, which has taught me during my teenage years to embrace my allergy.
 I am looking forward to giving back and working alongside other teenagers growing up with severe allergies over the next coming months.”

 May Contain podcast